potynobg/DXFRead/README.md

 Any outside help will ensure that this project can be completed Entities that can be viewed without problem:
-- Circle, Point, Line, Text, Mtext, Arc, Ellipse, xLine Entities that can be viewed with restriction:
+- Circle, Point, Line, Text, Mtext, Arc, Ellipse, xLine Entities that can be viewed with restriction (Resolve in future):
 - Polyline, Spline, LWPolyline
   Drawed with line, arc, bezier curve ( not support planar, cubic or quadratic curve ).
+Not Supported Entities
+- Hatch, Light, Mesh, Mline, Mtext, Shape, Solid, Sun, Surface, Table, Trace, Underlay, Viewport, Wipeout, Next Adding Entities (Added in future)
+- Helix, Image, Leader, Ray, Tolerance

 How does it work:
 1. The DXF file is read and inserted into an array of text type classes called 'ENTITA'